Igglybuff/awesome-piracy/readme.md

 - [myabandonware](https://www.myabandonware.com/) More than 14000 old games to download for free!
 - [Old Games Finder](http://www.oldgamesfinder.com/) Old Games Finder is an automated old game search engine. (avoid ISO Zone links, as that site is dead)
 - [The ROM Depot](https://theromdepot.com/roms/) About 3TB of ROMs.
+- [Emulator.Games](https://emulator.games/) Download or play ROMs on your PC, Mobile, Mac, iOS and Android devices.
+- ["A simple script for easily downloading emulator.games roms"](https://www.reddit.com/r/Piracy/comments/aytutr/a_simple_script_for_easily_downloading/) Reddit guide and userscript created by /u/estel_smith to allow you to easily download ROMs from Emulator.Games.

 ### Console Games
 - [/r/PkgLinks](https://www.reddit.com/r/PkgLinks/) A place to share working Playstation 4 PKGs